Muve’s Media Predictions For 2022

 Adding to these pressures is that governments are finally looking to strip the power social media giants have amassed.
 Regulation is coming, and 2022 will see major moves to control social media by authorities.
 The UK’s proposed Online Safety Bill, which aims to implement penalties to platforms that don’t control their content, is likely just the start.
 Choppy waters are likely ahead.

 Stay On Top Of These Media Predictions for 2022

 As you can see, media is always on the move, and new trends routinely and speedily emerge.
 Predicting the future in the media world can be difficult.
 However, it’s fascinating to follow the developments in these exciting and fast-moving times.

+We are a marketing agency in Kent.
 If you want help in implementing media marketing strategies for your business, contact us today.
 We can also arrange a 30-minute free consultation call or a Zoom meeting to discuss your needs and how we can help.

 What Will Be The Biggest Tech Trends In 2022?

 Email Marketing: Write Killer Subject Lines That Get Clicked